What is the Site Allocations Plan?

-The Site Allocations Plan will identify sites to ensure that sufficient land is available in appropriate locations to meet the targets set out in the Core Strategy.
-It is a key Local Development Framework (LDF) document in identifying specific allocations for development to 2028.
-It is intended that the Site Allocations Plan should 'follow on' from the adoption of the Core Strategy, but begin early work in parallel.
+The Site Allocations Plan will identify sites to ensure that sufficient land is available in appropriate locations to meet the growth targets set out in the Core Strategy.
+The Plan is a key document in the Local Plan (or Local Development Framework) for Leeds in identifying specific allocations for housing, employment, retail and greenspace from 2012 to 2028

-Issues and Options Consultation - Summer 2013
+Issues and Options stage

-Publication Draft Consultation - Summer 2014
+Publication Draft Consultation

-Plan Adoption - Late 2015
+Plan Adoption – Winter 2017